-Director, Interdisciplinary Unit for African Studies,
+Director, Africa Office and Interdisciplinary Unit for African Studies,

 |The Kyoto University Africa Office was established in April 2019 with support from International Strategy Office and Research Administration Office.
 The Africa Office will serve as the contact point for Kyoto University in Africa, promoting the university’s research, education, and international service activities across the continent.

 Since 2016 when the Kyoto University Interdisciplinary Unit for African Studies, or so called African Unit, was established, we have made efforts to increase its presence both on and off campus.
 Within the university, we have established an organizational foundation that horizontally connects Africa-related departments and centrally provides information on our activities in Africa.
 Outside of the university, we have strengthened cooperation more systematically by concluding academic exchange agreements and holding international symposiums.
 As a result, the number of African partner schools, which was only six in 2004, doubled to 12 institutions in 2019.
 In addition, we have supported the establishment of the African Alumni Association and promoted collaboration in research and education with alumni who are academically active in different African countries.

 In recognition of our steady activities, the Africa Office was officially acknowledged as an overseas office supported by International Strategy Office and Research Administration Office.
 Two existing organizations, the African Unit and the Center for African Area Studies, will jointly manage the office.
 The Africa Office will promote various activities related to research, education, and international services in order to cultivate and develop Africa’s potential.